Roy Nissany: Personal life

 Nissany was born in Tel Aviv, Israel, and resides in Herzliya, Israel.
 He is the son of the former Israeli one-time Minardi Formula One test driver, Chanoch Nissany.
 Nissany races under the flag of his native Israel, however he also holds a French passport.

-Career
+Junior career

 Karting

 Nissany began karting at the age of six.
 In 2004, he drove for the Hungarian G-Kart Racing Team, and finished fourth overall in the FIA Central European Zone Trophy and in the Hungarian Karting Championship.
 In 2007, Nissany drove for the Italian Morsicani Racing Team, racing in the Italian Open Masters and 13th Winter Cup in Lonato del Garda.
 In the following year, he raced for the Gandolfi Racing Team and scored a best finish of second in the Mille Dollari race in Pomposa.

 Junior formulae

 Nissany began his car racing career in 2010, finishing eighth in the 2010 Formula Lista Junior championship and scoring a pole position at Monza.
 In 2011, he moved to the ADAC Formel Masters series (now ADAC Formula 4) for the Mücke Motorsport team, racing against drivers such as Pascal Wehrlein and Artem Markelov.
 He finished the season in 11th place, scoring two podium finishes.
 Nissany competed again in 2012, finishing in ninth place and scoring one win at the Red Bull Ring.